-What this simple example implies is: the lower someone’s expectation is — regardless of the actual outcome of an event — the greater will be her happiness!
+This simple example implies that the lower someone’s expectation is — regardless of the actual outcome of an event — the greater will be her happiness!

 Presumably, Buddha is right.
-Happiness, then, is not necessarily about conquering the world, rather about training ourselves to avoid expectations or, at least, to keep them low.
+Happiness, then, is not necessarily about conquering the world but rather about training ourselves to avoid expectations or, at least, to keep them low.
 A relevant practical question is: how far down can we put our expectations without puncturing our motivations?
-Ultimately, as Daoists may argue, the solution is all about finding the right balance between expectations and no expectations to make us “sufficiently” happy.
+Ultimately, as Daoists may argue, the solution is to find the right balance between expectations and no expectations to make us “sufficiently” happy.

 Medvec, V. H., Madey, S. F., & Gilovich, T. (1995).
 When less is more: counterfactual thinking and satisfaction among Olympic medalists.
 Journal of Personality and Social Psychology, 69(4), 603.